Why Téa Mutonji wanted her first short story collection to challenge what diverse literature is supposed to be

 "I started doing the same thing for the setting, Scarborough, which is in the east end of Toronto.
 I already knew the book was going to be based in Scarborough, I knew the city well enough that I could play with it in a way that felt realistic.

-"I then realized that Loli and Scarborough had a lot in common.
+"I realized that Loli and Scarborough had a lot in common.
 They both have that same conflict where people say one thing about it/them when it's completely something else.
 They both have a certain perception and a forced-upon identity that boxes them in.
 It's a narrative that Scarborough has historically fought to break out of.
 I thought it would be interesting for Loli to have that same dynamic and relationship."

 The Scarborough setting